 - Amando (Carrefour)

 A newer discovery for me.
 Vanilla, chocolate, hazelnut.
-Creamy, rich, and absolutely worth clearing freezer space for.
+Creamy and rich, absolutely worth clearing freezer space for.

 Check out the other vegan ice creams at Carrefour, they have a great variety.